Kirby Dar Dar

-Kirby David Dar Dar (born March 27, 1972) is an American former professional football wide receiver.
-He played college football at Syracuse as a running back.
+Kirby David Dar Dar (born March 27, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Syracuse Orange as a running back.
 He was signed by the Miami Dolphins of the National Football League (NFL) as an undrafted rookie free agent in 1995.
 He also played for the New York/New Jersey Hitmen of the XFL in 2001.

 Dar Dar currently resides in Syracuse, New York and was the head coach of the short-lived Syracuse Soldiers of the American Indoor Football Association (AIFL) in 2006.

-Early years
+Early life

 Kirby David Dar Dar was born on March 27, 1972, the son of Kirby David Dar Dar, Sr..
-He attended Thomas Jefferson High School in Tampa, Florida where he played high school football and participated in track.
+He attended Thomas Jefferson High School in Tampa, Florida, where he played high school football and participated in track.
 On the football team, he was a three time letterman, as well as a team captain during his senior year.
 As a senior running back, he was named Hillsborough County Player-of-the-Year after rushing for over 1,700 yards and 17 touchdowns.
 He was also a two-time All-Sun Coast and three time All-conference selection.